zoom/rtms-samples/cloud_streaming/stream_to_aws_ivs_advance_js/readme.md

-# Zoom RTMS Video and Audio AWS IVS Streaming Project
+# Zoom RTMS Video and Audio AWS IVS Streaming project

-This project demonstrates real-time audio and video capture using the Zoom RTMS (Real-Time Media Streaming) API.
-It streams audio and video to AWS IVS via FFmpeg in real-time.
+This project demonstrates real-time audio and video capture using the Zoom RTMS.
+It streams the Audio and Video to AWS IVS via ffmpeg in real-time.

-## Features

-- **Real-time Audio/Video Streaming**: Captures and streams audio/video from Zoom meetings to AWS IVS
-- **Video Continuity**: Automatically injects black video frames when participant's video is muted/off
-- **WebSocket Management**: Handles Zoom RTMS signaling and media WebSocket connections
-- **FFmpeg Integration**: Uses FFmpeg for efficient H.264/AAC encoding and RTMP streaming to IVS
-- **Keep-alive Handling**: Maintains stable WebSocket connections with proper keep-alive messages
-- **Error Recovery**: Robust error handling and connection management
+This advance project includes injection of empty buffer.
+Black video keyframes are injected when user's video is turned off.

 ## Prerequisites